Are you wondering if the Netflix server is down?

 Before using Netflix, make sure that your VPN is turned off to avoid issues.

-You can also use other services like IPVanish, which works well with Netflix and keeps your network fast and reliable.
+You can also use other services like PureVPN, which works well with Netflix and keeps your network fast and reliable.

 5. Clear Your Browser Cache and Cookies.